Sōri Club

 Sōri Club (総理倶楽部, Sōri Kurabu) is a Japanese manga series written and illustrated by Hidekaz Himaruya with storyboard composition by Ken'ichi Sakura.
 It was serialized in Shueisha's shōnen manga magazine Jump Square from January 2021 to October 2023.

+Synopsis

+Daigo Hinata is concerned about his future.
+One day, a mysterious person invites him to the National Diet Building in Tokyo to join a secret club called the "Prime Ministers Club", where he interacts with various prime ministers across time and space.